dev-martin02/Calendar_project/README.md

 # Calendar Project!!
-A simple calendar which allow you to add task to any day in the calendar!
+A simple calendar which allow you to add task to any day !

 ## Future Updates
   - Task component, will have new feature called 'Temperature'